Skip to Content

 Please wear comfortable clothing and sturdy shoes.
 Also bring a sack lunch, water bottle, sunscreen, hat, bug spray, and any other necessary supplies for a day outside.

-Registration fees are $50 per teen.
+Registration fee is $50 per teen.

-Registration fees are $50 per teen.
+Registration fee is $50 per teen.

 Questions?